natelant/church-code/sermons/covenants.md

-# Title

-I was asked to speak on the recent conference talk from Sister Dennis, "Put Ye On the Lord Jesus Christ".
-One quote stuck out to me that says:
+# Increased Power Through Our Covenants With God

+In the last (April) General Conference, Sister J. Anette Dennis said:

 > [Our Prophet] has spoken repeatedly about covenants for years and especially since becoming President of the Church.
-Learn from his teachings about the beautiful blessings and increased power and capacity that can be yours through making and keeping covenants with God. - Sister J. Anette Dennis (April 2024)
+Learn from his teachings about the *beautiful blessings and increased power and capacity that can be yours* through making and keeping covenants with God. - Sister J. Anette Dennis (April 2024)

 ## Deep Dive

-So I decided to take a deep dive into the talks she referenced from our Prophet, President Russell M. Nelson.
-In just 5 talks, he mentioned 49 promises to those who keep their covenenants, and he mentioned a couple of things that we can do to obtain these promises.
+So I decided to take a deep dive into the talks she referenced from our Prophet, President Russell M. Nelson, focusing on the "beautiful blessings and increased power" that he frequently mentions.
+In just 5 talks, he mentioned 49 promises to those who make and keep their covenenants, and he mentioned a couple of areas where we can focus our efforts to obtain these promises.
-In my talk today, I want to discuss what he is asking us to do, and what promises we can obtain.
+In my talk today, I want to discuss what promises we can obtain, and where we can focus our efforts.

 ### Promises

+As I read these promises, believe them.
+Pay attention in your heart to what the Spirit of God might teach you.

 - Access to "all the spiritual blessings of the church"
 - Access to all the spiritual treasures the Lord has for His children